Best chick food should not be expensive, nor need it be a time-consuming chore.

-I've worked on one egg per day for five or six chicks; it's a randomly chosen figure, and it's worked for us.
+I have worked on one egg per day for five or six chicks; that is a randomly chosen figure, and it has worked for us.
 Our little guys have flourished and produced beautiful, healthy adults.

-These are truly free range chickens.
-They are now three months old; best chick food and done them proud, with none of the expensive fast food from the feed companies.
+These are truly free range birds.
+They are now three-months old; best chick food has done them proud, with little of the expensive stuff from the feed companies.

-Sprouting increases the nutrients from a seed, be it a grain like corn or a legume like a chickpea.
+Sprouting increases the nutrients from a seed, be it a grain like corn or a legume.
 Plus, perhaps because they've been softened, the chicks love them.

-They too need plenty of protein; chickpeas are relatively expensive to use for chicks, and we are looking at other possibilities.
-This spring I am going to see how they take to green broad beans straight from the garden; should they be cooked or raw?
-If any of you have comments, I'd appreciate your thoughts to contact.
+They too need plenty of protein; chickpeas are relatively expensive to use for birds, and we are looking at other possibilities.
+This spring I am going to see how they take to green broad-beans straight from the garden; should they be cooked or raw?
+If any of you have comments, I would appreciate your thoughts to contact.

 - Marcus Cicero, Roman politician, lawyer and orator

 Louis de Bernieres is my favourite author.
 Every writer must read too.
-The latest is Nothwithstanding, a series of gentle short stories set in a village in Surrey.
+The latest is Not-Withstanding, a series of gentle short stories set in a village in Surrey.

 Some of his books though are so violent that I find it hard to recommend them; religious intolerance, war and forced relocation of whole communities are his favourite topics.

-There's nothing glorious about war; it's all about dying in a savage manner, and de Bernieres wants to remind us what it's all about, often in graphic detail.
+There is nothing glorious about war; it is all about dying in a savage manner, and de Bernieres wants to remind us what it is all about, often in graphic detail.